CirroBio/Cirro-local-agent/README.md

 You can specify a different directory by setting the relevant configuration or environment variable.

-You must set up the following scripts:
+You must set up the following scripts in the shared directory:

 - `submit_headnode.sh` (required)
   - This script is used to submit the headnode job to the local compute resource.